 Dr. Kimberly Sheridan

-Dr. Sheridan is an associate professor with a joint appointment in Educational Psychology and Art Education at George Mason University.
+Dr. Sheridan is Associate Professor with a joint appointment in Educational Psychology and Art Education at George Mason University.
 Learn more

 Recent Blog Posts